Nominating a GIS Project for a Geospatial Commendation

-- Efficient investments in geographic information, such as those that serve multiple purposes or users or have exceptional cost-benefit ratios
+- Efficient investments in geospatial information, such as those that serve multiple purposes or users or have exceptional cost-benefit ratios

-- Sharing of geographic data, expertise and technology
+- Sharing of geospatial data, expertise and technology

-- Development of geographic data as a public resource, widely available at reasonable cost
+- Development of geospatial data as a public resource, widely available at reasonable cost

-- Establishment and promotion of geographic data standards and guidelines
+- Establishment and promotion of geospatial data standards and guidelines

 - Delivery of quality education and training programs